 What Digital Wallets Can You Add Your Chase Card To?

-As of February 2021, you can also add all Chase Business credit cards to your mobile wallets, however it seems that *for now) you do need the actual card in hand to do so (unlike the personal cards which can be added straight from the Chase app).
+And after a recent website/app update, you can also add all Chase Business credit cards to your mobile wallets, however it seems that *for now* you do need the actual card in hand to do so (unlike the personal cards which can be added straight from the Chase app).

 Chase will generally let you call and request your card expedited anyway – which is great – but this will give you an even greater head start on your spend.